bytedance/byteps/docs/step-by-step-tutorial.md

 # scheduler can use the same image as servers
 docker pull bytepsimage/byteps_server

-docker run -it bytepsimage/byteps_server bash
+docker run -it --net=host bytepsimage/byteps_server bash

 # now you are in docker environment
 export DMLC_NUM_WORKER=2